rollanibrayev/rollanibrayev.github.io/README.md

 - - - Q to decrease/increase quality of the stream
 - - - R to refresh all the streams
 - - - K to refresh a stream
+- - - D to remove the stream
 - press F or double click the screen to enter/exit fullscreen